-Shingles is a skin rash characterised by pain and blistering which usually appears on one side of the face or body.
-Tender, painful skin, tiredness, headache and photophobia may occur 2 to 3 days before the skin turns red and breaks out in tiny fluid-filled blisters.
+Shingles is a characterised by pain and which usually appears on one side of the face or body.
+Tender, painful skin, tiredness, and photophobia may occur 2 to 3 days before the skin turns red and breaks out in tiny fluid-filled blisters.

 Shingles can affect any part of the body, including the face.
 Classically, the rash caused by shingles often takes the shape of a belt from the midline on one side of the body.
 The rash forms its characteristic pattern because the virus works down the nerves that branch out from the spinal cord.
 The chest and lumbar region are most commonly affected.